maxsitt/insect-detect-docs/README.md

 ## Software setup

 In the [**Software**](https://maxsitt.github.io/insect-detect-docs/software/)
-section of the documentaton website, all steps to get the camera trap up and running are explained.
+section of the documentation website, all steps to get the camera trap up and running are explained.
 You will start with installing the necessary software to your [local PC](https://maxsitt.github.io/insect-detect-docs/software/localsetup/), to communicate with the Raspberry Pi Zero 2 W. The next steps will guide you